percona/percona-server-mongodb-operator/source/replication.rst

 Exposing instances of the MongoDB cluster
 --------------------------------------------

-You need to expose ReplicaSet instances of both clusters (including Config Servers) through a dedicated service to ensure that *Main* and *Replica* clusters can reach each other.
+You need to expose all Replica Set nodes (including Config Servers) through a dedicated service to ensure that *Main* and *Replica* clusters can reach each other.
 This is done through the ``replsets.expose`` and ``sharding.expose`` sections in the ``deploy/cr.yaml``